Fitch settles lawsuit over ratings of debt vehicle

 "We're satisfied with the resolution," he said.

-The 2009 lawsuit arose out of the October 2007 collapse of Rhinebridge Plc, a structured investment vehicle managed by the Germany's IKB Deutsche Industriebank AG and structured by Morgan Stanley.
+The 2009 lawsuit arose out of the October 2007 collapse of Rhinebridge Plc, a structured investment vehicle managed by the Germany's IKB Deutsche Industriebank AG IBKG.F and structured by Morgan Stanley (MS.N).

 The investors accused the defendants of misrepresenting the risks of Rhinebridge, which had triple-A credit ratings despite its holding in subprime mortgage-backed assets.